Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Experiment results and discussions

 \subsection{Calibration of the FDs}

 Using the UAMTra2Flow dataset, we calibrate the FD following the procedure described in Algorithm~\ref{alg:fd}.
-Prior to computing density and flow, only the trajectories recorded during the steady-flight phase are considered, while the takeoff and landi +ng segments are excluded.
-Moreover, to ensure that the analysis reflects stable traffic conditions, the first 15 seconds of the steady-flight trajectories are further removed from the FD calibration.
+Prior to computing density and flow, only the trajectories recorded during the steady-flight phase are considered.
+Therefore, the first 5 seconds and the last 1 second of the trajectories (i.e., the takeoff and landing segments) are removed from the FD calibration.

-For the calibration, the spherical partition parameter is set to $\bar{m}=7$, yielding $M=128$ spatial subregions on the spherical surface.
-The calibrated FD parameters, together with the corresponding goodness-of-fit metrics including $R^2$ and RMSE, are summarized in Table~\ref{tab:calibrate}.
-The flow–density data points and the fitted FD curves for both simulation and physical experiments are illustrated in Figures~\ref{fig:sim_phy_stop}--\ref{fig:sim_phy_detour}.
+The calibrated FD parameters, together with the corresponding goodness-of-fit metrics including $R^2$ and RMSE, are reported in Tables~\ref{tab:FDcompare} and~\ref{tab:FDdetails}.
+Table~\ref{tab:FDcompare} compares the calibration results of different FD models, while the detailed parameters of the best-performing model are summarized in Table~\ref{tab:FDdetails}.
+The flow--density data points and the fitted FD curves for both simulation and physical experiments are illustrated in Figures~\ref{fig:sim_phy_stop}--\ref{fig:sim_phy_detour}.

+Table~\ref{tab:FDcompare} compares the calibration results of five FD models, including the Greenshields model \citep{greenshields1935study}, the Greenberg model \citep{greenberg1959analysis}, the Underwood model \citep{underwood1960speed}, and the Drake model \citep{drake1967statistical}.
+From the calibration results, the Underwood model achieve higher $R^2$ values and lower RMSE values than the other models, indicating better fitting performance for UAM traffic data.
+The Drake and Greenberg models show moderate performance, while the Greenshields model consistently exhibits lower calibration accuracy and appears less suitable for UAM applications.
+Overall, the calibration accuracy obtained from physical experiments is slightly lower than that from simulation, which is expected due to real-world disturbances and modeling uncertainties.
+Based on these results, the following discussion of FD characteristics is conducted using the Underwood model.